molarmanful/bited/docs/manual/make/tips.md

 glyphs are drawn to fit into a 4px width.
 ///

-### Width-Height Ratio
+### Width-to-Height Ratio

-The effect of width-height ratio on your font is somewhat subtle.
+The effect of width-to-height ratio on your font can be a bit subtle.
 If you don't plan on supporting Unicode symbols blocks and box drawings in your font, then choosing this ratio is largely a matter of aesthetic preference.
-On the other hand, if you want your font to support these symbols, then here's a few considerations to keep in mind:
+On the other hand, if you want your font to support these symbols, then here are a few considerations to keep in mind:

 - **Block elements** (`U+2580..U+259F`) are composed of 8ths.
 These are easiest to